neil-ca-moore/neil-ca-moore.github.io/_posts/2015-10-04-moving-to-industry.markdown

 [^recomp]: My former colleagues Ian Gent and Lars Kotthoff are trying to change that with their [Recomputation project](http://recomputation.org)

 I must mention that industry has been more financially lucrative for me.
 I think it is for most people.
 In academia you can aim for a permanent academic job, which is the closest thing to a job for life that exists today.
 However many people fail to achieve that goal.
 There just aren't enough academic jobs for everyone to get one.
 The computer industry has a high level of demand for qualified staff and I think that the chances of a hard working and qualified person ending up redundant is low compared to other industries.
-Over the course of a career computer scientists in industry will earn significantly more in most cases.
+I think that over the course of a career equivalently talented computer scientists in industry will earn more in most cases.

 The sorts of problems one is solving in industry are frequently conceptually simpler.
 There are people in industry doing advanced research, but novelty is generally not an aim.
 Novelty is valued if it can be patented or is something that customers will want, but is not valued for its own sake.
 Most business problems are not particularly new, and engineers are have to be able to solve these simple problems quickly and efficiently.